-Omega 3 is the one our pet’s diet tends to miss; it's only found in substantial quantities in oily fish, while there are varying amounts in eggs, meat and dairy products.
+Omega 3 is the one our pets' diets tends to miss; it's only found in substantial quantities in oily fish, although there are varying amounts in eggs, meat and dairy products.
 The fatty acids in omega 3 (and omega 6) are 'essential', meaning that our bodies cannot manufacture them and we must consume them in our diets.
-Conventional dog foods, however, tend to be lacking in omega 3 fatty acids, so supplements can be a useful boost.
+Conventional dog foods, however, tend to be lacking in omega-3 fatty acids, so supplements can be a useful boost.

-The two most important fatty acids that make up omega 3 are EPA and DHA, but more important than their name is their anti-inflammatory and anti-coagulant properties.
-EPA is beneficial in helping any condition that causes inflammation of the heart, kidneys, skin (due to allergies) and joints (such as arthritis).
-DHA is important for brain and eye health, so is useful for our pets throughout their lives.
+The two most important fatty acids that make up omega 3 are EPA and DHA, which have anti-inflammatory and anti-coagulant properties.
+EPA is beneficial in helping any condition that causes inflammation of the heart, kidneys, skin (due to allergies) and joints (such as arthritis), while DHA is important for brain and eye health.

 Top tip!
-When shopping for omega 3 supplements, look for formulas which also contain vitamin E and zinc, which are known to increase the extent to which omega 3 fatty acids can be used by the body.
+When shopping for omega-3 supplements, look for formulas that also contain vitamin E and zinc, which are known to increase the extent to which omega-3 fatty acids can be used by the body.

 Probably the least well-known out of the three, omega 9 is the only one of these three omegas which the body can produce itself (although it does rely on the presence of omega 3 and 6 to do so).

-Omega 9 has benefits for heart and brain health as well as overall wellbeing.
-By helping to support the metabolism (which tends to be increasingly important for older pets to help keep them lively) as well as immune function, it is extremely valuable for senior cats and dogs.
+Omega 9 has benefits for heart and brain health as well as immune function, and it is extremely valuable for senior cats and dogs.
 Omega 9’s brain health benefits can also result in a positive impact on trainability and behaviour in pets young and old.